Guide

 Return ratios

-Return ratios focus on big-ticket investments.
-They’re more relevant to businesses that are in growth mode as they help measure the return on expensive growth initiatives.
+Return ratios focus on large investments like equipment, property, or research and development.
+They’re more relevant to businesses that are growing quickly.
+These ratios help you measure the return on major investments.

 The two main return ratios are:

-The gross profit margin shows what percentage of revenue is left after paying for the things you sell (costs of sales).
-Your gross margin needs to be a decent size because you will use the resulting cash to pay general expenses like rent, utilities, marketing, insurance, administration and more.
+Gross profit margin shows what percentage of revenue remains after paying for the things you sell (cost of sales).
+Your gross margin needs to be substantial because you’ll use this cash to pay general expenses like:

 Why it matters